 “Jake is a top saltwater fisherman, and he knew where the fish were that morning when we launched his Gheenoe and headed out into the Lagoon,” says Bloom.
-“It was calm, the water like liquid glass, and I put on a ’13 Fishing’ top-water plug and started a zig-zag retrieve with baitcasting tackle.”
+“It was calm, the water like liquid glass, and I put on a topwater plug and started a zig-zag retrieve with baitcasting tackle.”

 On his third cast the water blew up, his plug disappeared, and a heavy fish took off.

 “It was so strong, and took so much line and drag, I just knew it was a redfish,” says Bloom.
 “There were mullet baitfish all around and redfish were smashing them and pushing them into the shallows.
-So, I figured for sure it was a red I hooked.”
+So, I figured it had to be a red I hooked.”

 Bloom leaned into the fish, and told Harris it was a giant, as it took 50 yards of line, staying deep and pulling hard against the Gheenoe.

 “It never jumped the whole fight, and we both figured it was a nice redfish until we got it beside the boat,” Bloom remembers.
 “I couldn’t believe the size of it.
 I’d never seen a trout that big.”

 But a trout it was, and the anglers measured it at 31 inches long, with a 15.5-inch girth.
 After a few photos holding the mega seatrout up, Bloom successfully released the lively trout, and the pair of anglers went back to fishing.

 They stayed with topwater plugs in the shallows of Mosquito Lagoon, and caught redfish after redfish, good-size trout and then a couple tarpon.